-Here’s the team guiding the Good Gardening Videos website, Youtube channel and related educational outreach.
+Here’s the team guiding the Good Gardening Videos campaign.

-SUSAN HARRIS, editor of Good Gardening Videos, is a garden writer and teacher in the Washington, DC area.
+SUSAN HARRIS, Managing Editor of Good Gardening Videos, is a garden writer and teacher in the Washington, DC area.
 She co-founded the team blog GardenRant in 2006 and continues to post there regularly.
 Locally, she promotes public gardens and gardening at DC Gardens and on Flickr and also edits and contributes to Greenbelt Online, the community website for and about Greenbelt, Maryland.
+Full bio here.

 LINDA LEHMUSVIRTA in Austin, TX has been writing, producing and editing the award-winning public television show Central Texas Gardenersince its debut in 1989.
 She has a degree in radio/TV/film from UT-Austin.
 For more, see her full bio here or the GardenRant article about her here.